skypilot-org/skypilot/docs/source/examples/docker-containers.rst

 Private Registries
 ^^^^^^^^^^^^^^^^^^

-For Docker images hosted on private registries, when using docker container as runtime environment, you can provide the registry authentication details using :ref:`task environment variables <env-vars>`:
+When using this mode, to access Docker images hosted on private registries, you can provide the registry authentication details using :ref:`task environment variables <env-vars>`:

 .. code-block:: yaml